 Breast thermography is a test of physiology, it detects how the breast is functioning or malfunctioning.
 It is based on the principle that blood vessel activity is almost always higher in pre-cancerous tissue than in normal breast tissue.
 This process, known as neoangiogenesis, is the formation of new blood vessels to support the growth of cancer cells within the breast tissue.
 The activity of newly formed blood vessels and increased blood flow in the breast produces measurable amounts of heat that can be detected by a thermal camera.

 Breast thermography has more than 800 peer-reviewed studies, involving more than a quarter of a million participants over the past 30 years.
-An evaluation of these studies revealed that breast thermography has a 90% sensitivity rate for detecting early changes in the breast tissue that can possibly lead to cancer.
-Breast thermography has proven to be a valuable screening tool for women of all ages.
-With preventive care on the rise it has become an additional option for women concerned with radiation exposure, inconclusive mammograms, dense breast tissue, fibrocystic conditions, and previous biopsies.
+An evaluation of these studies reveals that breast thermography has a 90% sensitivity rate for detecting early changes in the breast tissue that may possibly lead to cancer.
+Breast thermography has proven to be a valuable additional screening tool for women of all ages.
+With preventive care on the rise it has become an additional option for women with inconclusive mammograms, dense breast tissue, fibrocystic conditions, and previous biopsies.